A Scenario Approach to the Robustness of Nonconvex-Nonconcave Minimax Problems: CONCLUSIONS

 \section{CONCLUSIONS}

-This paper developed a data-driven and distribution-free framework to establish tight probabilistic robustness guarantees for an $\varepsilon$-stationary point and a global minimax point in general nonconvex--nonconcave minimax problems.
-In particular, we obtained a robustness guarantee for a local equilibrium through an $\varepsilon$-stationary point under convex strategy sets, and we demonstrated that a global minimax point satisfied an analogous robustness guarantee with nonconvex strategy sets.
-We removed the non-degeneracy assumption by leveraging recent advances in nonconvex scenario optimization.
+This paper developed a data-driven and distribution-free framework to establish probabilistic robustness guarantees for an $\varepsilon$-stationary point and a global minimax point in general nonconvex--nonconcave minimax problems.
+In particular, we obtained a tight robustness guarantee for a local equilibrium through an $\varepsilon$-stationary point under convex strategy sets.
+Conversely, under fully nonconvex strategy sets, we demonstrated that global minimax points adhere to an alternative, relaxed robustness bound.
+A critical direction for future research was to theoretically establish a tight probabilistic bound for global minimax points, a possibility strongly hinted at by our numerical validation of the tight bound in Proposition~\ref{thm:MP25}.
 We also identified the extension of this framework to nonconvex multiplayer games as the most challenging direction for future research.